Owning real estate means you could potentially face the government one

-Eminent Domain: One aspect of the sovereign power of government is its ability to force
+Eminent Domain: One aspect of the sovereign power of government is its ability to take

-the sale or take private property for public use.
-When doing so, the government
+private property or force the sale of it for public use.
+When doing so,

-has an obligation to pay just compensation for the property.
-It is possible
+the government has an obligation to pay just compensation for the property.

-for a property owner to challenge the ability of the government to take
+It is possible for a property owner to challenge the government's

 In California, the statute defines fair market value as the highest price